Texas League

 The Texas League is a Minor League Baseball league which has operated in the South Central United States since 1902.
 It is classified as a Double-A league.
 Despite the league's name, only its five South Division teams are actually based in the state of Texas; the five North Division teams are located in Arkansas, Kansas, Missouri, and Oklahoma.
+The league temporarily operated for the 2021 season as Double-A Central before reassuming its original moniker in 2022.